jserbinjhu/Lab7_Serbin/README.md

 If FPGA is already running and loaded, under the final submission folder all necessary files are there.
 Both the bit.bin and the executable to run the software.

 How to:
-run the program as executable
+-run the program as executable
-user will be prompted to enter ip address of host machine where the matlab program will be running program will display menu of options
+-user will be prompted to enter ip address of host machine where the matlab program will be running -program will display menu of options

 Note : if you are building in windows and vivado is not installed in c:\Xilinx\Vivado\2022.1, you will have to change one thing
 I included the settings64.bat file in the make_project.bat just to save a step.
 Change that to your Install directory